 For vehicles with a fair market value in excess of \$59,999, the Annual Lease value is equal to 25% of the vehicle's fair market value plus \$500.

-Guide to Information Returns (If any date shown falls on a Saturday, Sunday, or legal holiday, the due date is the next business day.)
+Guide to Information Returns (If any date shown falls on a Saturday, Sunday, or legal holiday in the District of Columbia or where the return is to be filed, the due date is the next business day.)